ICS Partnerships in Practice: Winning Tenders Across Health and Social Care Boundaries

 For providers, this means two things:

-1. Your bid must show how your service connects to system outcomes, not just your own KPIs.
+1. Your bid must show how your service connects to system outcomes, not just internal KPIs.

-2. You need to evidence collaboration — that your governance, data and workforce are capable of working across organisational boundaries.
+2. You need to evidence collaboration capability — governance, workforce and digital maturity that works across organisational boundaries.

 ⚙️ What ICS Commissioners Are Looking For